eProsima/Discovery-Server-docs/docs/HelloWorldExample.rst

 HelloWorldExample command line syntax
 =====================================

-The enviromental variables must be appropriately setup as explained in the `installation steps <installation.html#installation-steps>`_ by employing a colcon generated script file.
+The environmental variables must be appropriately set up as explained in the `installation steps <installation.html#installation-steps>`_ by employing a colcon generated script file.
 For colcon builds the relative path to the script from the example directory would be: